auth0/docs/articles/api/management/v2/get-access-tokens-for-production.md

 # Get Access Tokens for Production

-The manual process might work for you if you want to test an endpoint.
-But if you need to make scheduled frequent calls then you have to build a process at your backend that will provide you with a token automatically (and thus simulate a non-expiring token).
+To make scheduled frequent calls for a production environment, you have to build a process at your backend that will provide you with a token automatically (and thus simulate a non-expiring token).

 ## Prerequisite